 The Office of Admissions hosts daily information sessions each weekday at Student Center East beginning at 10am.
 The daily information session includes a presentation about the University, question and answer segment, and concludes with a student-led walking tour of campus housing and UIC’s East Campus.
 You can register for a preview day or daily information session online through the campus visit calendar.

 All students wishing to receive financial aid are required to 1) submit the Free Application for Federal Student Aid (FAFSA) to UIC and 2) must have their correct social security number on file.

 FAFSA recommends that students and their parents prepare and submit the form as soon as possible after January 1st.
-Beginning around mid-March, the Office of Student Financial Aid will begin notifying students via email when the Financial Award Letter is available to be viewed online.
+UIC’s priority deadline for completing the FAFSA is March 1st.

 The social security number must be on file with UIC in order for Financial Aid to connect the FAFSA information to the student account.
-If the social security number was not entered on the application, please contact the Office of Admissions at (312) 996-4350 for further instructions.
+If the social security number was not entered on the application or was entered incorrectly, please contact the Office of Admissions at (312) 996-4350 for further instructions.